A weekend in Bremen, Germany

 Schnoor

 My favorite section of Bremen is Schnoor.
-This is the oldest surviving district of Bremen: only a couple of blocks, but lined with houses from the 15th to 18th centuries.
-While these were originally poor fishermen’s homes, nowadays it’s a pedestrian shopping district with lots of interesting little shops, galleries and cafés.
+This is the city’s oldest surviving district: only a couple of blocks, but lined with houses from the 15th to 18th centuries.
+While these were originally fishermen’s and craftsmen’s homes, nowadays it’s a pedestrian shopping district with lots of interesting little shops, galleries and cafés.

 The Wallanlagen in Bremen